citizenfx/fivem-docs/content/client-manual/console-commands.md

 ```

 ### seta
-Set a archived variable on the client.
+Set an archived variable on the client.
+Currently, archiving is not implemented.

 Usage: `seta <key> <value>`